Nashville City Center

-Nashville City Center is a 27-story Class A office tower in Nashville with 480,000 square foot and 800 structured parking spaces.
-Designed by The Stubbins Associates, Inc., it was completed in 1988.
+Nashville City Center is a 27-story Class A office tower in Nashville with 480,000 square feet of commercial office space and 800 structured parking spaces.
+Designed by The Stubbins Associates, Inc., the building was completed in 1988.
 The logo for First Horizon Bank is at its peak.

 The tower was purchased by Miami-based Parmenter Realty Partners for $84 million in 2008.

 In March 2019, Texas-based real-estate investment firm CapRidge Partners purchased the tower for $105.3 million.

 In November 2013, the tower was sold to Alliance Partners HSP LLC, an affiliate of Honolulu-based The Shidler Group for $103 million.

 The 511 Group manages the property.